alnacle/pocket-cli/README.md

     $ make

-Once compiled, we are ready to generate the authentication tokens from _Pocket_
+Once compiled, the next step is to generate the authentication tokens from _Pocket_

     $ ./pocket-auth
     $ Open your browser and go to: